Goodwill Auctions: 11 Must-Know Rules Before You Bid

 You didn’t just win—now you have to pay.
 Most locations give you 7 days… but don’t push your luck.

-Most Goodwill locations give you 7–10 days to complete your online payment after winning an auction, which is a huge contrast to the typical 24–48 hour window most auction companies require.
+All accepted payment types and deadlines are subject to change, so always read each listing carefully.
+That said, most locations (not all) seem to give 7–10 days to complete your online payment after winning an auction.
+Which is a huge contrast to the typical 24–48 hours most companies require.

 Pickup and Shipping Policies: